Mystery motive and anxious manhunt: Key questions around the Maine shooting

 Mystery motive, missing gunman and anxious manhunt: Key questions around the Maine shooting

 Almost 48 hours on from a mass shooting left 18 dead in Maine, many questions still remain.
-The suspect is still at large, the motive is still unknown and whether the massacre could have been prevented is now the focus of debate.
+The suspect has been found deceased but the motive is still unknown, and whether the massacre could have been prevented is now the focus of debate.
 Rachel Sharp reports

 The small town of Lewiston was turned upside down when 18 residents, locals, family members and friends were gunned down in America’s latest major mass shooting.